hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Fleet Issues

 **"Duplicate hosts detected in fleet.conf"**
 The tool found the same hostname or IP listed more than once in `fleet.conf`.
-Both conflicting entries are displayed in `fleet.conf` format so you can locate them.
+Both conflicting entries are displayed so you can locate them.
 The script halts until `fleet.conf` is corrected or deleted.
-This check prevents a host from receiving duplicate deployments or being counted twice in search results.

 **"No fleet hosts passed validation.
 No changes have been made."**
 Every target host either failed to connect or didn't have the target object.
 Verify network connectivity and credentials.
-Remember that fleet deployment uses the same credentials you used to connect to the primary device.
+Remember that fleet deployment uses the same credentials you used to connect to the initial Big-IP.

 **Hosts showing "Object not found" during validation.**
 The host is reachable and credentials are valid, but the target datagroup or URL category does not exist on that host.
-Create the object on the target host first, then redeploy.
+Create the object on the target host first, then reattempt.

 **Hosts showing "Connection failed" during validation.**
 The host is unreachable or restjavad is down.
 Verify network connectivity and REST API availability on the target.
 See the 503 guidance above.